 Brian Berg was elected to the board in 2013 and is in his third term as a director.
 Berg farms outside of Ellsworth, Wisconsin.
 With operating his own farm for over 30 years, Berg understands how to make decisions today that can be sustainable in the future.
 He has experience on multiple boards including Trempealeau Holstein Breeders, Pierce-Pepin Holstein Breeders, and Ellsworth Cooperative Creamery.
 Brian backs member-owned cooperatives and cares that the members have a voice in the way the business is run through a democratic process.
 Brian’s passion for the utility industry is demonstrated through his interest in renewables and electric vehicles.

-Joseph Bacon - District 4
+John Parkes - District 4

 Ann Young - District 5